I Hurt Myself At Work What Should I Do? – Step-By-Step Guide To What To Do If Hurt or Injured At Work?

 Collect CCTV And Video Evidence

-Don’t be afraid to video interactions that happen as a result of your injuries.
-Your solicitor will also request copies of CCTV tapes if they are available, to support your claim.
+You may be able to submit video evidence of the accident, or the circumstances that led up to it, as evidence in your claim.
+If you choose to hire a solicitor, they may also request copies of CCTV tapes if they are available, to support your claim.

 You can collect visual evidence to support your compensation claim by taking photos of your injuries, the hazard that caused your injuries and anything else that might help your case.
 Include a date stamp if possible.